Conor-Larison/cluster_sneia/README.md

 full_cluster.csv contains the data from the table in the appendix of the paper.

 The Python scripts recreate the figures from the paper given the above data.
+The details for which columns and constraints needed to reproduce the figures are included in these files.